 If you’re new to Korean skincare, there’s probably many questions that haunt you.
 You’re probably asking yourself, how many products do I have to use and in what order, and how do I know what ingredients are good for me?
-Lucky for you, we just launched the perfect Korean skin care discovery kit called The Klog Box that provides you with six of our favorite products to get you (regardless of your skin type) started on your K-beauty journey.
-In the meantime, we thought we’d also lay out below the ultimate Korean skin care product guide for newbies to the ten step program.
+We thought we’d lay out below the ultimate Korean skin care product guide for newbies to the ten step program.

 Once you become comfortable with the basic routine and you know what specific skin needs to address, you can start tailoring your routine to incorporate more “advanced” products.
 But for now, here is an easy routine, suitable for all skin types, to get you started.
 Don’t worry, it’s not hard at all.

 Step 1.
 Oil-based Cleanser: Banila Co Clean It Zero Classic

 In Korean skincare, cleansing is just as important as moisturizing, if not more.
 The first product you need for double cleansing is an oil-based cleanser, either an oil or a balm.
 Both types work the same way.
 They draw out all the oil-based impurities, such as sebum, makeup, SPF, and pollutants that’s been collecting on your skin throughout the day.
 Even if your skin usually feels oily, an oil-based cleanser is a must.